Kenya Safari Tours from Australia

 15 days / 14 nights East Africa Road Safari From USD 3770 pp sharing + USD 975 park fees

-Areas of Kenya
+Areas of Kenya in safari tour

 Aberdare Mountains and Mount Kenya National Park